Beilinson-Parshin adeles via solid algebraic geometry: Introduction

-The paper is structured as follows.
-In the first section, we review some general solid algebra and construct the recollement of solid modules associated to the tubular neighborhood of closed subscheme and its complement.
-In the second section, we construct and analyse the skeletal filtration of a finite type affine scheme and prove the affine case of our main theorem.
-In the final section, we explain how to globalise our construction to non-affine schemes.
+In the second section, we construct and analyze the skeletal filtration of a finite type affine scheme and prove the affine case of our main theorem---Theorem \ref{thm-adeles}.
+In section \ref{ssec-classical-BP}, we also briefly review the relation to the classical formula of Beilinson-Parshin.

+In the third section, we explain how to globalize our construction to non-affine schemes.
+In particular, we globalize the results of section \ref{ssec-sm-sp}.

+In the final section, we state and prove the solid adelic descent theorem; part of the proof is postponed until Appendix \ref{app-k-comp}.

 \ssec{Notation and conventions}